playfulprogramming/playfulprogramming/content/blog/hard-grids-and-baselines-android-design-fidelity/index.md

 }
 ---

-### Testing the limits of firstBaselineToTopHeight and lastBaselineToBottomHeight to deliver a perfect result.
+## Testing the limits of `firstBaselineToTopHeight` and `lastBaselineToBottomHeight` to deliver a perfect result.

 _**I really care about implementation.**_ I obsess over it.
 I’m constantly thinking about it.

 Whenever I’m designing an app, I always try to focus on how a UI can be created optimally and how well the composition inside a design tool can translate to platform components and paradigms.

-You’ve probably been through the same thing at one point: you make mockups, detailed descriptions, spreadsheets and in the end, the result is not what you wanted it to be.
-And in that case, you’d ask yourself whether those details matter to someone other than yourself.
+You’ve probably been through the same thing at one point: you make mockups, detailed descriptions, and spreadsheets; and in the end, the result is not what you wanted it to be.
+In that case, you’d ask yourself whether those details matter to someone other than yourself.
 And your answer would be “No.”

 But that doesn’t help it.
 Deep down, you still care.
 It’s still wrong.
-It almost makes it worse; you’re the only know that knows it’s wrong, but you can’t push yourself to bug your developers about it, and waste time that could be spent on “better things” or “more features.”
+It almost makes it worse; you’re the only one that knows it’s wrong, but you can’t push yourself to bug your developers about it and waste time that could be spent on “better things” or “more features.”
 That’s certainly the case for me.

 So today I’m going to talk about Android’s TextViews; how they behave in comparison to design tools, and how to take full control of them, **as a designer.**